Judge favors boosting Sackler payment in Purdue Pharma deal

 After the initial deal was thrown out, the Stamford, Connecticut-based drugmaker went through two months of mediation to reach a new one, announced last week.

-Even if Drain approves the settlement terms Wednesday, several legal hurdles remain before the company’s entire bankruptcy reorganization plan is final, including having the 2nd U.S. Circuit Court of Appeals rule that Purdue’s overall reorganization plan is even legal.
+Even after Drain’s initial approval Wednesday, several legal hurdles remain before the company’s entire bankruptcy reorganization plan is final, including having the 2nd U.S. Circuit Court of Appeals rule that Purdue’s overall reorganization plan is even legal.
 If that happens, company’s overall reorganization plan would still need to be confirmed by a bankruptcy court.

 Like the original settlement, the new one would require members of the Sackler family who own Purdue to give up their ownership.
 It would be turned into a new company known as Knoa Pharma, with profits being used to fight an opioid crisis that has been linked to the deaths of more than 500,000 Americans over the past two decades.